arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 This system transforms how readers interact with the reading content of this blog, providing immediate, accurate answers, and enhancing their journey in audio production.

+**[IMPORTANT NOTE]**: This blog is in **french**! as it was first built to help the french-speaking community.
+**But for non-french-speaker users, don't worry!**
+All information you need to know to run the application is written in English.
+Just don't be surprised, the system will return answers in french and I will use test queries in french ;)
+For testing the app, you can either run cli.py or test.py that automatically grab a random question (see later).
+Or if you want to write a question yourself, translate it in french for better experience.

 ## Dataset